 Check out our list below for nine things you NEED to do before turning 30!

 **This article contains affiliate links, and we will be compensated for any purchase made by clicking on them.
 Thank you for supporting Miss Millennia Magazine!**

 You may have groaned about having to read when you were in school, but you should make reading a habit before turning 30.
 Getting lost in a book can improve your vocabulary, help you learn new things, and let your imagination soar.

 Joan Didion’s memoir The Year of Magical Thinking details the author’s first year after her husband’s death.
 Its honesty about learning to be on your own is perfect for young adulthood.The Group by Mary McCarthy follows a group of female friends who speak frankly about young women’s issues like sex, careers, and more.
 It’s a must-read for all young women!

-If you want an all-in-one book of advice for your 20s, pick up Meg Jay's The Defining Decade: Why Your 20s Matter – And How To Make the Most Of Them.
-It's like carrying a big sister around in your bag!
+If you want an all-in-one book of advice for your 20s, pick up Meg Jay’s The Defining Decade: Why Your Twenties Matter--And How to Make the Most of Them Now.
+It’s like carrying a big sister around in your bag!

 Check out this list for even more awesome book suggestions!

 While you are still young, travel as much as possible!
 Make a list of all the places you have been dying to visit and make a real plan to get there.
 Traveling will only get harder when you’re in a more important job, taking care of kids, and trying to pay off a house.